dmcgits/gpr103_Week10/README.md

-# Week 11 GPR103 code
+# Week 10 GPR103 code

-## TimedSquares
+## Firing Missiles and using Managers

-Make some squares appear in waves with a location and colour.
+Like it says.